 Due to the unprecedented coronavirus outbreak, parents may be in need of additional resources for necessities or just have questions regarding your child’s health.
-Please know that although school is closed, I am still working and I am here to assist you in any way I can.
-If you have questions, you may contact me at 806-323-9331 or email me at email@example.com.
-I check my email often.
+If you have questions, you may contact me at 806-323-9331 or email me at firstname.lastname@example.org.
 I am here to help!
 For coronavirus information click the links at the sidebar.
 Below are some useful resources:

 Lone Star Angel Project (local)—We help with grocery needs for families with children (18 and under) , clothing for children and children’s medical needs.
 Other need requests are also considered.
 Decisions by the board are made based on case by case situation and funds available.
 All of our donations are used to help Hemphill County children.
 The board members are: Molly Kerrigan 806-217-0667 cell, Dana Kauk, Valerie Verbi, Teresa Johnston, Mary Jo Leonard, Dawn Abraham, Ana Hernandez, Becky Reid and Rosemary Koetting.